Printed Circuit Board Design Techniques and Best Practices

 $$$$ – Change Control: Ensure your documentation contains a Revision letter/number and maintain the revision when changes occur.
 Undocumented changes are a leading cause of errors resulting in the loss of whole orders.
 It is also good practice to provide the part number and version/revision to either the silkscreen or copper layers.

 Although the best time to implement these techniques is at the design stage, depending on the volume and expected lifespan of your product, you may be able to get payback with a dfm redesign.
-Often, the simplest method to determining the feasibility of a redesign is by working directly with your pcb fabricator, reviewing their manufacturing capaiblities and simply being open about your design requirements.
+Often, the simplest method to determining the feasibility of a redesign is by working directly with your pcb fabricator, reviewing their manufacturing capabilities and simply being open about your design requirements.

 We make PCB quotes as easy as 1-2-3.